Apex-yuan/EASYC/README.md

 # EASYC
-This is a c library for you to build cproject easy.
+This is a c library for you to build c-project easy.